polkadot-js/docs/docs/api/FAQ.md

 For more information around this, refer to the Polkadot wiki [on unique extrinsic identifiers](https://wiki.polkadot.network/docs/en/build-protocol-info#unique-identifiers-for-extrinsics).

-## Since upgrading to the 7.x series, TypeScript augmentation is not avilable
+## Since upgrading to the 7.x series, TypeScript augmentation is missing

 This could manifest in various ways,